 - If so, are test results reliably available within 72 hours?
 Yes

-- To obtain a COVID-19 test, please consult this list of testing locations.
+- COVID-19 tests may be obtained at any hospital or medical laboratory in Lebanon.
 At present, a PCR test costs 100,000 Lebanese lire; the cost is the responsibility of the individual being tested but some insurance policies cover testing.
 Test results are usually returned by text message but can be provided by e-mail or paper copy upon request.

 - For information on limited humanitarian exemptions to CDC’s requirement that all U.S. bound travelers present a negative COVID test, please review the following page: https://travel.state.gov/content/travel/en/traveladvisories/ea/covid-testing-required-us-entry.html.
 Humanitarian exemptions to this order will be granted on an extremely limited basis and will only be considered when the country of departure lacks adequate COVID-19 testing capacity.
 To submit information in support of an exemption, email BeirutACS@state.gov.